taniyeahh7/EzChat/README.md

 # EzChat
-Won **second prize** in YANTRA-ILLUMINA hackathon and deeply appreciated by sponsors. (prototype attached)

 # Problem Statement
 Government websites can be difficult to navigate and use, especially for the majority of Indian civilians due to complexity of the website and pre-requisite of experience with websites.